rdamashek/Generativeprocess/README.md

 - Search for "Obsidian Git"
 - Click Install
 - Exit back a step to the "settings" home page (or just enter the settings page again)
 - Click the title "Community Plugins" and you'll now see "Obsidian Git" installed.
 Turn the switch on and you'll see Obsidian-git is now listed under the header of "Plugin options" on the left hand side of the window you currently have up (settings).
-Click it and you can set up your backup preferences.
+Click "obsidian-git" and you set up your backup preferences.
 Most options can be ignored but:
 	- 2 min is a good number for auto pull and backup options.
 	- Pull updates on startup: on
 	- Pull changes before push: on
 	- Disable notifications: on (otherwise you get a pop up every 2 min)
 	- Authorise git for obsidian with your computer password when it makes the first backup and prompts for this.

 YOU ARE NOW SETUP!